-Reserves are books, DVDs, articles, or other materials a professor selects to make available in the library or in blackboard for their students to use.
+Reserves are books, DVDs, articles, or other materials a professor selects to make available in the library or in canvas for their students to use.

 1. Physical books and photocopies may be placed on reserve by faculty only in order to facilitate their use for specific assignments.
 Personal items belonging to the instructor may be placed on reserve.
 The instructor may request these items to be sensitized for the security system.
 Items owned by another library can not be placed on reserve.